JonnyBanana/The_Cheeze_Clairvoyant/README.md

 <h4>Download</h4>

-You can directly download the executable file from here:
+If you don't have Python you can directly download the executable file from here:

 https://github.com/JonnyBanana/The_Cheeze_Clairvoyant/releases/tag/cheezeclairvoyant